Information Is Free. Wisdom Isn't.

 Input-Output Orientation Elevates the Fear of Failure.

-We live in a world that is highly input - output oriented.
+We live in a world that is highly input-output oriented.
 I put forth effort, I get a result.
-In some ways it’s contributed to a lot of progress in our society.
-However, this industrial revolution has unwittingly bled over to how we view ourselves and others.
-Several companies try to implement methodologies that assume people can be automated.
-I used to work at a call center where burnout was common and turnover was always high because people’s natural limitations simply can’t be bypassed with automation.
+It’s contributed to a lot of progress in our society.
+However, this industrial revolution has bled over to how we view ourselves and others.
+Several companies try to implement methodologies that assume people can be automated, too.
+I used to work at a call center where burnout was common and turnover was high because people’s natural limitations simply can’t be bypassed with automation.
 Everyone has a cap and mine differs from the next person.
-Yet, our love for measurable productivity and efficiency can also more readily expose failure.
+But our love for measurable productivity and efficiency can also more readily expose failure.
 If I did A, I should have gotten B. What happens when I don’t?
 What does that mean about my parenthood, my competence, my likeability, etc.?

-Let’s connect some of these thoughts.
-I have unlimited access to information.
-I try to set standards for validating that information but influence and style hijack validity.
-And my disposition toward input - output processing easily exposes my failures.
-What do I do with that?
-It seems pretty intuitive to hoard more information to boost my confidence, right?
-However, it does absolutely nothing to solve my lack of experience in knowing when and how to use the information wisely.
-And since I’m afraid of failing, I’m inclined to look for even more information to further bolster my inexperience.
+So what’s the next step forward?
+It seems pretty intuitive to seek more information to boost my confidence, right?
+But it does nothing to solve my lack of experience in knowing when and how to use it wisely.
 The problem is if we can’t admit what we don’t know, we also prevent ourselves from learning it.
 And just because we know about something doesn’t mean we’ll apply it well.
-If we’re too afraid to step into experience without some false sense of textbook competence, we’ll continue the never-ending cycle of mistaking confidence for competence and be overly confident in our inexperience.
+If we’re too afraid to step into experience, we’ll continue the never-ending cycle of mistaking confidence for competence and be overly confident in our inexperience.

 Ignorance becomes a double curse for the unskilled.
 They make many mistakes because they don’t have the skills they need, and their lack of skill makes it impossible to recognize when they make mistakes.